Sunil-nith/Automation-using-puppeteer/README.md

 ## Notes
-The script assumes that swap.defillama.com (https://swap.defillama.com/) is accessible at the time of execution.
+The script assumes that  https://swap.defillama.com is accessible at the time of execution.
 If the website's URL or structure changes, the script may require adjustments.
 ## Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please create an issue or submit a pull request
+If you find any issues or have suggestions for improvement, please create an issue or submit a pull request.

 ## Contact